Golf at the 2016 Summer Olympics – Women's individual

-The women's golf tournament at the 2016 Summer Olympics placed at the Olympic Golf Course (Campo Olímpico de Golfe), built within the Reserva de Marapendi in the Barra da Tijuca zone, between 17 and 20 August 2016.
+The women's golf tournament at the 2016 Summer Olympics was played at the Olympic Golf Course (Campo Olímpico de Golfe), built within the Reserva de Marapendi in the Barra da Tijuca zone, between 17 and 20 August 2016.
 It was the first women's golf tournament at the Olympics since 1900.

 Sixty players played four rounds of stroke play.
 The field included 57 professionals and three amateurs.

 The event was won by Inbee Park of South Korea with a score −16, defeating Lydia Ko from New Zealand and China's Shanshan Feng who won silver and bronze respectively.

 The medals were presented by Dick Pound, IOC member, Canada and Antony Scanlon, Secretary General of the IGF.

 Background

 The first Olympic golf tournaments took place at the second modern Games in Paris 1900.
 Men's and women's events were held.
 Golf was featured again at the next Games, St. Louis 1904 with men's events (an individual tournament as well as a team event).
 The 1908 Games in London were also supposed to have a men's golf competition, but a dispute led to a boycott by all of the host nation's golfers, leaving only a single international competitor and resulting in the cancellation of the event.
 Golf would disappear from the Olympic programme from then until returning with this event.

 While many of the top male players withdrew over concerns about Zika fever, few women did.
 The field included the top 9 ranked golfers, led by #1-ranked Lydia Ko of New Zealand.

 32 of the 34 participating nations were making their debut.
 The United States and France were the only two nations to have competed at the only previous edition of the event, in 1900; both made their second appearance in 2016.